 NEW VIDEO: Top 10 Canadian Universities For International Students

-The University of Toronto is a catalyst for transformative learning, insights and public engagement, bringing together diverse views and initiatives around a defining purpose: to create value for the society.
+The University of Toronto is a catalyst for transformative learning, insights and public engagement, bringing together diverse views and initiatives around a defining purpose: to create value for society.

-Also, students launch and advance their career, researchers share breakthrough knowledge and insights, respected thinkers exchange views with the wider community.
+Also, students launch and advance their careers, researchers share breakthrough knowledge and insights, and respected thinkers exchange views with the wider community.
 Students also get a feeling of momentum, growing impact, and transformation.

 Learning at the University of Toronto goes deeper into a rigorous, model-based problem-solving approach that shapes effective decision-makers.
-The University of Toronto full-time MBA degree tuition is $92500 CAD for Canadian citizens, and $120680 CAD for international students.
+The University of Toronto full-time MBA degree tuition is $92500 CAD for Canadian citizens and $120680 CAD for international students.

 ALSO WATCH: 10 Signs You Should Become A Lawyer

-The institution boasts a log of expert professors who emphasize a comparative of trans-system approach where necessary.
+The institution boasts a log of expert professors who emphasize a comparative trans-system approach where necessary.
 Among the professors are some international specialists who are members of certain relevant bodies and institutions in Canada and elsewhere.

 McGill’s path-breaking legal education is one of the best in the world.
-The university believes that creative thinkers, educated in law and sensitive to difference, have much to contribute to understanding our globalized world and tackling its pressing problems.
+The university believes that creative thinkers, educated in law and sensitive to difference, have much to contribute to understanding our globalized world and tackling its urgent problems.
 At McGill Law, some of the world’s best law professors and exceptional students from around the planet teach, learn, and research in a way that brings together multiple legal traditions.

 The institution offers double-degree programs taught in English and French.
 It integrates common law, civil law, and other indigenous legal traditions.
 Within its graduate program’s vibrant community, master’s and doctoral students receive dedicated attention from a diverse group of leading researchers.
-Doctoral students receive a preparation for law teaching that has no equal.
+Doctoral students receive preparation for law teaching that has no equal.

 Student cohorts at this institution strike the perfect balance.
-Students work closely in small groups so that they get to know one another.
+Students also work closely in small groups so that they get to know one another.
 Yet they are diverse enough for each student to expand a network of contacts to every corner of the globe.
 Collaboration among students is a cornerstone.
 The network a student builds at UBC Sauder will be valuable in their career for years to come.
 Classmates become colleagues, clients, and contacts.

-The Peter A. Allard School of Law is recognized as one of the leading law schools in Canada, and has a reputation worldwide for innovative research, inspiring teachers, and outstanding graduates.
+The Peter A. Allard School of Law is one of the leading law schools in Canada, and has a reputation worldwide for innovative research, inspiring teachers, and outstanding graduates.
 Its students are academically outstanding, intellectually curious, and trained to use their knowledge in helping others.
-Faculty members are innovative teachers and scholars who have gained national and international recognition for their contributions in areas ranging from human rights to environmental sustainability and business law
+Faculty members are innovative teachers and scholars who have gained national and international credit for their contributions in areas ranging from human rights to environmental sustainability and business law

 WATCH!
 These Will Be the Hottest Careers by 2027

 The school is located in North York.
 It has once been ranked by The Economist, Forbes, and CNN as the best university in Canada.
-It is rated among the best business schools in the world.
+It is among the best business schools in the world.
 The school oversees campuses in Hyderabad, India and Beijing, China.
-It also has satellite centers in Beijing, Shanghai, Mumbai, Seoul, Sao Paulo, and Mexico City.
+It also has satellite centres in Beijing, Shanghai, Mumbai, Seoul, Sao Paulo, and Mexico City.
 Students are open to global academic partnerships.
 They can study abroad at one of up to 80 universities in 40 countries.

 Its global reach helps it manage over 31,000 alumni workers in more than 90 countries, and 93 alumni chapters in over 60 countries.
 International undergraduate students pay 29,469.6 USD for tuition.

 Osgoode Hall Law School at York University provides students with a superior legal education.
-It does this through an innovative, experiential and relevant curriculum, globally renowned faculty who are thought leaders in their fields, and a welcoming and inclusive academic community.
+It does this through an innovative, experiential and relevant curriculum, globally renowned faculty who are leaders in their fields, and a welcoming and inclusive academic community.
 Tuition is between $ 16,000 – $ 18,000 and $ 8,000 – $ 10,000 for international and foreign students respectively.

 The Faculty of Law rewards numerous scholarships to deserving students.
 All of these scholarships are listed in the directory of scholarships offered by the Université de Montréal.
 The management recommends that you consult this list often.
 Some 1,500 students study at the faculty.
 Tuition costs about $ 14,000 – $ 16,000 and $ 20,000 – $ 22,000 for international and local students respectively.

 Located in the heart of downtown Ottawa on the ancestral territory of the Algonquin Nation, within walking distance of Parliament Hill and the Supreme Court of Canada, the University of Ottawa Faculty of Law provides the best opportunity in the world to study Common Law, Civil Law and Indigenous legal traditions in English or in French.

 ALSO WATCH: 25 Things You Didn’t Know About Studying in Canada!

 It is known for its strengths across a wide range of disciplines, long-term partnerships with Indigenous communities and a deeply-held ethic of social contribution.
 The collegial atmosphere, student support programs and incredible faculty attract a community of diverse, engaged and passionate students determined to make an impact.
-The collegial atmosphere, commitment to social justice, and opportunities for hands-on learning are a few of the things that set the University of Victoria apart.
+The collegial atmosphere, commitment to social justice, and possibilities for hands-on learning are a few of the things that set the University of Victoria apart.

-The faculty of law at University of Victoria has the largest number of clinical placements per student in Canada.
+The faculty of law at the University of Victoria has the largest number of clinical placements per student in Canada.
 Students of law should expect to pay anywhere between $ 14,000 – $ 16,000 for international students and $ 6,000 – $ 8,000 for domestic students.

 This university was established in 1942 to meet the needs of veterans returning from the Second World War.
 The university strives for innovative research, teaching and learning, and it encourages hands-on experience in the classroom.
 Graduates benefit from exceptional student support and are trained to graduate with an entrepreneurial spirit in preparation for their careers in a rapidly-changing world.

 Carleton University is a community of talented, committed and enthusiastic faculty and staff, dedicated to excellence and to supporting the education and research that distinguishes Carleton as Canada’s Capital University.
 The university provides programs and services that contribute to Carleton University being an employer of choice.
-There are about 27000 undergraduate students and 4000 graduate students in 2018 – 2019.
+About 27000 undergraduate students and 4000 graduate students in 2018 – 2019.
 International and domestic students pay tuition of $ 18,000 – $ 20,000 and $ 12,000 – $ 14,000 respectively.

-The university offers programs that rank among the world’s top 100 and in top 3 Canadian schools.
+The university offers programs that rank among the world’s top 100 and in the top 3 Canadian schools.
 It was the first university in Canada to establish a school for some critical courses like Law.
 The institution is over a century old.
 It is nearly one and a half centuries old.
 It provides experiential learning to give students a better understanding of the concepts they have learnt or developed and how to apply the knowledge and or skill in solving real-life problems.
 The University has faculties that are internationally respected leaders in academia, practice, and policy-making.
-Its passionate teachers are driven to deliver the best possible education, bring practical experience, discovery, analysis and interpretation into the classroom.
+Its vibrant teachers are driven to deliver the best possible education and bring practical experience, discovery, analysis and interpretation into the classroom.

 The university’s history as the first university-based common law school in Canada sets them apart.
-Since 1883, the university has been known for: intellectually ambitious and rigorous approach to the profession of law serving as the model for legal education in Canada, its unique emphasis on public service – now widely known as the “Weldon Tradition of Unselfish Public Service”
+Since 1883, the university has been known for: its intellectually ambitious and rigorous approach to the profession of law serving as the model for legal education in Canada, its unique emphasis on public service – now widely known as the “Weldon Tradition of Unselfish Public Service”